custom-cards/spotify-card/README.md

 ### Improvements to come thru PR or with patience
   - Request a refresh token so the user doesn't have to authenticate every 3600 secs
   - Add support to initiate playback on chrome cast media players (tips and code wanted!)
-  - Look at possibly transpiling for older browsers.

 ### General usage
 This library can of course also be used on other websites or projects other than Home Assistant